Who can I talk to about immunisation?

 Trained nurses run school immunisation clinics on set days to give these recommended immunisations to students at the appropriate age.

-If your child misses one of these immunisations at school, they can get it at a school catch-up clinic, their GP, a community health centre or a local government immunisation clinic.
-They might also be able to get it at their local pharmacy, depending on how old they are and the state or territory they live in.
+If your child misses one of these immunisations at school, they can get it at a school catch-up clinic, their GP, a community health clinic or a local government immunisation clinic.
+They might also be able to get it at their local pharmacy, depending on their age and the state or territory they live in.

 It’s common for children of all ages to feel nervous or worried about vaccinations or injections.
 You can prepare your child for vaccination by giving them age-appropriate information and talking about it.
 Distraction and relaxation can help children and teenagers cope with injections.